upenn-libraries/sdbmss/README_DOCKER.md

 - for persistent storage, we map volumes to directories on the host (we do not use data containers).

+- need a way to sync user IDs inside containers to IDs outside.

 Step 1: Initialize databases and create user accounts
 ----------------------------------------------------